diginc/HotSBuildCheatSheets/wiki/Illidan.md

 #### Updates
+**Update 2016/01/13 - Added Greymane, by Trust**

-**Update 2016/01/08 - Updated all stats, Added Artanis, Cho'Gall, Lunara, by Trust**
+Update 2016/01/08 - Updated all stats, Added Artanis, Cho'Gall, Lunara, by Trust

 Update 2015/09/25 - Kharazim added thanks to PR by Anubis Black